matthede/General-Python/README.md

 # General-Python

-The purpose of this repository is to hold some general Python scripts for teaching/tutoring and for examples that could be used if I teach later on.
-I plan to add the following tutorial scripts:
+The purpose of this repository is to hold some general Python scripts for teaching/tutoring and for reference I plan to add the following tutorial scripts:

 1. Data types, logical & math operators, and simple data structures